SillyFreak/typst-scrutinize/docs/manual.typ

 Often, exams have not just multiple tasks, but those tasks are made up of several subtasks.
 Scrutinize supports this, and reuses Typst's heading hierarchy for subtask hierarchy.

-Let's say some task's points come from its subtasks points.
+Let's say some task's points come from its subtasks' points.
 This could be achieved like this:

 #example(lines: "5-", ```typ
 // you usually want to alias this, as you'll need it often